rudraksh-lab/D-G_Test_Assignment/README.md

 Here is a description of Tests Automated:

-1. TC_01_Product Search for Cooker : Parameter passed for Product, Brand, guarantee and expected price Checks performed: Product Name and Price validated on view basket page
+1. TC_01_Product Search for Product - Cooker : Parameter passed for Product, Brand, guarantee and expected price Checks performed: Product Name and Price validated on view basket page

-2. TC_02_Product Search for Cooker : Parameter passed for Product, Brand, guarantee and expected price Checks performed: Product Name and Price validated on view basket page
+2. TC_02_Product Search for Product - Fridge Freezer : Parameter passed for Product, Brand, guarantee and expected price Checks performed: Product Name and Price validated on view basket page

-3. TC_03_Product Search for Cooker : Parameter passed for Product, Brand, guarantee and expected price Checks performed: Product Name and Price validated on view basket page
+3. TC_03_Product Search for Product - Condenser Dryer : Parameter passed for Product, Brand, guarantee and expected price Checks performed: Product Name and Price validated on view basket page

-4. TC_04_Product Search for Cooker : Parameter passed for Product, Brand, guarantee and expected price Checks performed: Product Name and Price validated on view basket page
+4. TC_04_Product Search for Product - Combination Boiler : Parameter passed for Product, Brand, guarantee and expected price Checks performed: Product Name and Price validated on view basket page

 Working condition, Price range and date are hard code in test as of now however same can be made dynamic and referred from data provider dictionary.